History of surfing: Alternatives to wind-generated waves

 Since their invention, surfers have sometimes used wave pools to attempt surfing, but generally, the waves were too small and not well-formed enough for an enjoyable experience.
 The 1987 movie North Shore started the protagonist in an Arizona wave pool, then going on to Hawaii to try his luck.
 Both in and out of the movie this was considered basically a joke.
 But more recently, multiple attempts have been made to construct wave pools specifically designed for surfing.
-As of 2023 there are only a few around the world open to the public, but with many more currently in development.
+As of 2023 there are only a few around the world open to the public, but there are numerous in development.
 2018 was the first year a professional surfing contest was held at a wave pool, specifically: Kelly Slater's Surf Ranch.

 Wakeboarding is a popular type of surfing done behind a boat's wake.
 There are also sometimes standing waves in rivers at high flow which can be surfable.
 At certain times of year on large rivers, tidal bores are surfable.
 People have also surfed alongside large cargo ships as their wakes roll into shallower water, and a few people have even surfed the waves caused by calving glaciers.

 The Wave Bristol opened in The UK as an inland artificial surf site.